torvalds/linux/Documentation/sound/soc/dapm.rst

       stopped respectively. e.g. aplay, arecord.

-All DAPM power switching decisions are made automatically by consulting an audio routing map of the whole machine.
-This map is specific to each machine and consists of the interconnections between every audio component (including internal codec components).
+All DAPM power switching decisions are made automatically by consulting an audio routing graph of the whole machine.
+This graph is specific to each machine and consists of the interconnections between every audio component (including internal codec components).
 All audio components that affect power are called widgets hereafter.